ably/ably-boomer/README.md

 Each Locust user will create a new channel with a randomly-generated name with a configurable number of subscriber connections for that channel.

 The Ably-boomer user publishes messages to the channel periodically with a configurable interval.

+### Sharded

+A Sharded type test will simulate a large number of subscribers, sharded over a number of channels.

+Each Locust user will create a single subscription to a channel.

+You can publish messages to these channels by running a task with the `ABLY_PUBLISHER` environment variable set to `true`.

 ## Test Configuration